MedPath

 Primary Objectives:

-A composite outcome of admission to neonatal care for predefined criteria (asphyxia at birth, respiratory distress, hypoxic-ischemic encephalopathy, hypoglycemia) and death before admission.
+A composite outcome of admission to neonatal care for predefined criteria or death before admission.
+Predefined criteria include asphyxia at birth, respiratory distress, hypoxic ischemic encephalopathy (HIE) and hypoglycemia.
+Assessed within one week after birth.

 Secondary Objectives: Secondary outcomes will include short and long-term neonatal outcomes, adverse maternal and neonatal outcomes, and caregivers' and staff's experiences.